Search

 • Handle soiled linen as little as possible.

-• Transport linen in impervious bag if outside of linen bag is soiled.
-Process according to hospital policy.
+• Transport linen in an impervious bag if the outside of the linen bag is soiled.
+Process according to healthcare facility policy.

-• Do not sort or rinse soiled linen in patient care area.
+• Do not sort or rinse soiled linen in the patient care area.

 What precautions should I follow when performing cardiopulmonary resuscitation?